 For RabbitMQ installations, install Pulp server without any Qpid specific libraries using sudo yum groupinstall pulp-server.
 You may need to install additional RabbitMQ dependencies manually.

 Edit /etc/pulp/server.conf.
 Most defaults will work, but these are sections you might consider looking at before proceeding.
 Each section is documented in-line.

-- database if your database resides on a different host or port
+- database if your database resides on a different host or port.
+It is strongly recommended

 Initialize Pulp’s database.
 It is important that the broker is running before initializing Pulp’s database.
 It is also important to do this before starting Apache or any Pulp services.
 The database initialization needs to be run as the apache user, which can be done by running:

 If Apache or Pulp services are already running, restart them after running the pulp-manage-db command.